Table of Contents

 - Take a look at my another article titled Linux network commands 🔗

-The Lightweight Directory Access Protocol (LDAP) is a widely used protocol that offers directory services, such as phone books, addresses, and user accounts (Kirch & Dawson, 2000).
-It is versatile and capable of storing a diverse range of information (Negus & Bresnahan, 2012).
+The Lightweight Directory Access Protocol (LDAP) is a widely used protocol that offers directory services, such as phone books, addresses, and user accounts [KiDa00].

 1.1.
 LDAP as a Tree